Parallel Global Edge Switching for the Uniform Sampling of Simple Graphs with Prescribed Degrees: Experiments

 In practice, the mixing time is approximated by empirical proxies or estimated by data driven methods~\cite{DBLP:journals/jea/StantonP11, DBLP:journals/compnet/RayPS15}.
 The former measures the convergence to the stationary distribution by convergence of its proxy or by some aggregated value.
 In doing so, the Markov Chain is reflected by a projection which may converge faster~\cite{berger2018smaller}.
+The result depends on the proxy and might be insufficient for other more sensitive proxies.
 Additionally, it has been observed that common measures, \eg~assortativity coefficients, clustering coefficients, diameter, maximum eigenvalue and triangle count, are less sensitive than data-driven methods~\cite{DBLP:journals/jea/HamannMPTW18, DBLP:journals/compnet/RayPS15}.
 Thus, we consider the \emph{autocorrelation analysis}, an approximate non-parametric method \cite{DBLP:journals/compnet/RayPS15}.

 The autocorrelation analysis proceeds in two steps.
 First, execute the Markov Chain for a large number of steps $K$, and for each possible edge~$e$ track in a binary time-series $\{Z_t\}$ whether edge~$e$ exists at time~$t$.
 By its own, $\{Z_t\}$ and its transitions will be correlated \cite{DBLP:journals/jea/StantonP11} which naturally indicates that a single Markov Chain step is insufficient.